oniaz/depi-task-management/api/readme.md

 ### Manager Routes

 - **GET** `/api/manager/users`
-  Retrieves a list of all users Retrieves a list of all users with managers or employeee roles with data (id, name).
+  Retrieves a list of all users with managers or employeee roles with data (id, name).

 - **GET** `/api/manager/tasks`
   Retrieves a list of all tasks created by the user (manager) with data (id, title, description, status, dueDate, priority, category, assignedTo, createdBy).